 \section{Details about numerical computations}

 In this section, we further detail the efficient numerical simulation of the integrable Goldilocks QCA.
 As we have shown, the Goldilocks QCA~\eqref{eq:V_free} effect free-fermionic Floquet dynamics.
-The time-step operators $\op{U}(\op{V}_{\rm free})$ are Gaussian: they follow from multiplying exponentials of Hamiltonians that are quadratic in fermion operators [Eq.~\eqref{eq:app_final_factorization}].
-Consequently, the dynamics can be simulated efficiently, if the system is initialized in a fermionic Gaussian state~\cite{bravyi2004lagrangian,surace2022fermionic}, as we now review.
+The time-step operators $\op{U}(\op{V}_{\rm free})$ are Gaussian: they follow from multiplying exponentials of Hamiltonians that are quadratic in fermionic operators [Eq.~\eqref{eq:app_final_factorization}].
+Consequently, the dynamics are efficiently simulated, if the system is initialized in a fermionic Gaussian state~\cite{bravyi2004lagrangian,surace2022fermionic}, as we now review.
 A state is Gaussian if it satisfies Wick's theorem~\cite{bravyi2004lagrangian,surace2022fermionic}.

 For convenience of numerical implementation, we introduce the Majorana operators

 so that $\{\op{\psi}_a,\op{\psi}_b\}=2\delta_{a,b}$.
 Each Gaussian state is completely fixed by the covariance matrix